 Thus, there are many reasons to assume emergent AI technologies’ impact on regional economic activity and migration might continue or accelerate well-established trends in play over the last 40 years; and yet, the fact remains this is largely still unexplored.
 Moreover, as the 2020 COVID-19 pandemic’s lockdowns and transitions to remote work spurred both a disruption in patterns of residential settlement away from urban centers as well as the development in new AI-enhanced technologies to address a changed workplace and society.
 In this paper, I do not attempt to address the pandemic-driven impacts, as the data for many of my sources becomes less available or less reliable since 2020.
 This does not change the fact that the changed context we now operate in demands a fresh examination of the situation over the last 10-20 years.

-Research Question and/or Hypothesis: This describes what problem you’re seeking to examine, phenomenon you want to explore or effect that you want to measure in the study.
+Research Question & Hypothesis

-This study explores the effect of local disparities in innovation specifically in Artificial Intelligence technology on internal migration between United States counties.
-Using US Patent and Trademark Office data on granted patents, defensive publications, and patent applications classified as pertaining to a variety of AI technologies using the algorithm developed by Giczy, Pairolero, & Toole (2021), I begin the level of innovation in artificial intelligence technology for each United States county over the period 2011-2019.
-I use a simple linear regression to examine the influence of this patent activity on each county’s share of net population growth through domestic migration over the same period, measured using the Census Bureau’s annual population estimates.
-I consider the influence of innovation in AI technologies specifically as a determinant of migration, as compared with patent activity in other technological domains.
-Finally, I examine the influence of AI and non-AI patent activity alongside other economic and geographic factors including destination and origin counties’ relative personal tax burden, labor market health, housing and rental market affordability, percentage of population with bachelor’s degrees, and presence of natural amenities.
+By measuring the effect of US counties’ artificial intelligence patent applications over the years 2011-2019 on their population growth through domestic in-migration over the same period, I endeavor to shed light on the extent to which the emerging Artificial Intelligence economy affected the dynamics of settlement in the United States in the period between the Great Recession and the global COVID-19 pandemic.
+I begin with the null hypothesis that the effect of AI patent activity was nonexistent or negligible (as compared with the measured effect of other economic and geographic influences over the same period) and test this hypothesis using several proxy variables in both ordinary least squares and multiple regression models.
+To control for confounding factors, I examine the relationship in the context of destination and origin counties’ relative personal tax burdens on citizens, labor market health, housing and rental market affordability, percentage of population with bachelor’s degrees, and presence of natural amenities.

-Data and Variables: This section describes what data you intend to use, how they were acquired, and how they represent the variables you have chosen.
+Data and Variables

+Dependent Variable: Percent net population change through domestic migration, 2011-2019

-The analysis uses as its primary dependent variable the county-by-county percent net population change from domestic migration, calculated from the Census Bureau’s annual population estimates for 2011-2019 (as published in the 2019 and 2022 vintages).
+The analyses use as their dependent variable the county-by-county percent net population change from domestic migration, calculated from the Census Bureau’s annual population estimates for 2011-2019 (as published in the 2019 and 2022 vintages).
 These data are published annually by the Census Bureau to aid federal agency planning and allocations in the years in between the decennial census, and are updated with each ‘vintage’ to reflect the latest improvements in data collection and statistical methodology.
-We’re primarily concerned in our analysis with the county-level total population estimate and count of net domestic migrants, but the dataset also includes births, deaths, and count of net international migrants.
+I’m primarily concerned in this analysis with the county-level total population estimate and count of net domestic migrants, but the dataset also includes births, deaths, and count of net international migrants.

+The percent net population change through domestic in-migration for a given county is calculated by taking the sum of domestic migrants over the years 2011-2019, and dividing by the starting (i.e. 2011) population estimate: